-Research done by the writer in 2006 to know the response of ulama' of Nahdlatul Ulama' and Muhammadiyah in Yogyakarta over the CLD of KHI34 can be summed up into three major points.
+Research done by the writer in 2006 to know the response of ulama' of Nahdlatul Ulama' and Muhammadiyah in Yogyakarta over the CLD of KHI can be summed up into three major points.
 First of all, they agree to that the renewal of Islamic law which not only relies on the classic fiqh is an unavoidable agenda, even to some extent becomes a must in regard to the changes in the society.
 In addition, the being developed Islamic law in Indonesia should rest on contextualizing text reality both in the Qur'an and Hadîth on the empirical realities within Indonesian society.
-Consequently, the forth progression of fiqh in
+Consequently, the forth progression of fiqh in Indonesia will be an endeavour to legislate and codify the norms of Islamic law which fit into the entire element of society in whatever their religion is.

-Nabilah Lubis (2005), "Peran Suami Istri Sama dalam Perkawinan," [the Role of Husband and Wife in Marriage is Equal] in Dialog Jum'at (Tabloid Republika), 24 June.
+Nabilah Lubis, "Peran Suami Istri Sama dalam Perkawinan," [the Role of Husband and Wife in Marriage is Equal] in Dialog Jum'at (Tabloid Republika), 24 June 2005.

-32 M. Shiddiq al-Jawi (2004), "Menyoroti Draft KHI dari Perpektif Ideologis dan Metodologis (1)," [Gazing upon Draft of KHI from the Ideology and Methodology Perspective] in Suara Muhammadiyah, No. 23 the 89th year, 1-15 December, pp. 38-39; M. Shiddiq al-Jawi, "Menyoroti Draft KHI dari Perpektif Ideologis dan Metodologis (2) (2004)," in Suara Muhammadiyah, No. 24 the 89th year, 16-31 December, pp. 38-39
+M. Shiddiq al-Jawi, "Menyoroti Draft KHI dari Perpektif Ideologis dan Metodologis (1)," [Gazing upon Draft of KHI from the Ideology and Methodology Perspective] in Suara Muhammadiyah, No. 23 the 89th year, 1-15 December 2004, pp. 38-39; M. Shiddiq al-Jawi, "Menyoroti Draft KHI dari Perpektif Ideologis dan Metodologis (2)," in Suara Muhammadiyah, No. 24 the 89th year, 16-31 December 2004, pp. 38-39.

-33 "Kompilasi Hukum Islam Revisi yang Dikoreksi" [A Corrected Revision of the Compilation of Islamic Law] in Republika, 18 February 2005.
+&lt;sup>33 "Kompilasi Hukum Islam Revisi yang Dikoreksi" [A Corrected Revision of the Compilation of Islamic Law] in Republika, 18 February 2005.

-Muhammad Latif Fauzi (2006), "Pandangan Ulama' Nahdlatul Ulama' dan Muhammadiyah terhadap Counter Legal Draft Kompilasi Hukum Islam: Studi di Yogyakarta", [The View of Ulama' of NU and Muhammadiyah over the CLD of KHI: Study in Yogyakarta], thesis at the Postgraduate Programme of UIN Sunan Kalijaga Yogyakarta.
+Muhammad Latif Fauzi, "Pandangan Ulama' Nahdlatul Ulama' dan Muhammadiyah terhadap Counter Legal Draft Kompilasi Hukum Islam: Studi di Yogyakarta'', [The View of Ulama' of NU and Muhammadiyah over the CLD of KHI: Study in Yogyakarta], thesis at the Postgraduate Programme of UIN Sunan Kalijaga Yogyakarta, 2006.